t04glovern/t04glovern.github.io.raw/_posts/2015-12-12-learning-aspnet--building-in-visual-studio-2015-part-3.markdown

 }
 {% endhighlight js %}

-A big thing to look out for is to make sure that you've got the correct `ASP.NET` runtimes installed.
+A big thing to look out for is to make sure that you've got the correct `ASP.NET` runtime installed.
 If you have a look at the entries under `dependencies`; just make sure that they end in `1.0.0-rc1-final`.
 If they don't, or have a previous version; check back at my previous guide and follow the instructions to install the latest runtime.

 ## Startup.cs